 Be an owner

-First and foremost, to get the most of your local co-op, become a member.
-Most co-ops offer membership for a reasonable, one-time fee that will quickly pay for itself through exclusive sales and annual dividends.
+First and foremost, to get the most of your local co-op, become an owner.
+Most co-ops offer membership for a reasonable, one-time fee that will quickly pay for itself through exclusive sales and patronage dividends.
 At Lakewinds, it costs $90 for ownership for life.

 Every department features several sale items at any given time, so you never have to look far to find discounted items.
-For costlier purchases like meat and produce, shop sales as exclusively as possible.
-Visit our sales page beforehand and build meal plans around what’s on sale.
+Visit our sales page before you shop and build meal plans around what’s on sale.

-- Owners have access to even deeper discounts through Owner Deals and 10% case discounts.
+- Owners have access to even deeper discounts through Owner Deals throughout the store and 10% case discounts.

 - Consider bringing your own bulk aisle kit to reduce single-use plastic waste.
 Include mason jars, reused glass spice containers, reusable plastic containers, and masking tape for labeling and dating your items.